leonuz/leonuz.github.io/_posts/2022-04-02-The-Legend-of-the-Chozo.markdown

 ```
 `pngcheck` has No errors detected!!!

-We fix the file and now its posible to open to get the flag.
+We fix the file and now it's possible to open it to get the flag.

 <figure>
         <img src="/assets/img/flag.png" alt="" />